 The administrative investigators of the tax office will first conduct their investigation with the principle purpose of determining whether administrative violations or infringements occurred.
 However, in the event that the evidence collected points towards a violation of criminal law, an internal discussion with the tax office takes place to determine whether it would be appropriate to refer the matter to the prosecutor’s office.

-In a criminal tax trial based on a taxpayer’s evasion of taxes, the payment of outstanding taxes, interest and fines can impact the sentencing; however, it would not prevent the trial from proceeding.
+In a criminal tax trial based on a taxpayer’s evasion of taxes, the payment of outstanding taxes, interest and fines can impact the sentencing.

-The avenue of appeal against an adverse decision rendered by the criminal court is the same as the other appeal procedures described above.
+The avenue of appeal against an adverse decision rendered by the criminal court is the same as the other appeal procedures described in this chapter.

-Unilateral, bilateral and multilateral APAs are secured by taxpayers to avoid or mitigate dispute in transfer pricing matters.
+Unilateral, bilateral and multilateral APAs are secured by taxpayers to avoid or mitigate disputes in transfer pricing matters.
 Of these, the bilateral are most prevalent.
-As of the end of 2018, 203 APAs were being actively negotiated, some of which were filed by taxpayers several years ago, and 45 cases (six unilateral APAs and 39 bilateral APAs) were concluded in 2018.
-The average time taken to conclude those cases in 2018 was one year and ten months for bilateral cases and two years for unilateral cases.
+As of the end of 2019, which is the latest data available, 218 APAs were being actively negotiated, some of which were filed by taxpayers several years ago and 45 cases (five unilateral APAs and 40 bilateral APAs) have been concluded in 2019.
+The average time taken to conclude those cases in 2019 was one year and ten months for unilateral cases and two years and 11 months for bilateral cases.

 To secure an APA with the tax authority, a preliminary economic analysis should be undertaken and an informal pre-conference meeting should be held with the tax officials.
 At this meeting, the taxpayer would informally present its findings and propose the transfer pricing methodology to be employed as well as the transfer pricing rate for the transaction covered under the APA.
 If the tax officials react favourably, the taxpayer would undertake a detailed economic analysis which would accompany the APA application.
 Once filed, the taxpayer and the tax officials will meet several times to go over the application, and in bilateral APAs it is expected that the competent authorities on both sides will meet under the MAP mechanism and push back on the proposed transfer pricing rate to be applied if it is seen as too favourable to the other jurisdiction.